Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Probiotics can also outnumber harmful bacteria like E. coli and Salmonella because the digestive tract is full of beneficial microbes.

-In a very general sense, good bacteria outcompete bad bacteria, so pathogens can’t attach to the gut lining.
+In a very general sense, beneficial bacteria outcompete bad bacteria, so pathogens can’t attach to the gut lining.

 The gastrointestinal tract (GIT) of the chicken is its major organ for nutrient processing and immune response.
 A healthy gut means better feed conversion and better disease resistance.

-Research shows that probiotics can greatly benefit the health of chickens.
+Research indicates that probiotics can greatly benefit the health of chickens.

 For example, a University of Guelph study found that feeding probiotics in the diet of chicks in their first week of life stimulated their immune systems and reduced Salmonella bacteria in the gut by over 99%.

-Probiotics also support birds to bounce back after stressors – they speed recovering from illness or antibiotics by rebounding the gut microbes.
+Probiotics also support birds to bounce back after stressors—they speed recovery from illness or antibiotics by rebounding the gut microbes.

 Key Benefits: